 2.1 Preparation of plant extracts

-Dried leaves, or roots of the selected plants were divided into two batches of 500 g each.
-The first 500g batch constituted the pulverized plant material, the second 500g batch was macerated for 72 hours in 3L of ethanol to carry out alcoholic extraction.
-After filtration on Whatman n°1 paper, the filtrate obtained was concentrated on a rotavapor at 35°C in the Chemistry laboratory of the Faculty of Science of Lomé to obtain dry extracts which would later be lyophilized at the François Rabelais University of Tours.
+The dried leaves or roots of the selected plants were divided into two batches of 500 g each.
+The first 500 g batch constituted the pulverized plant material, and the second 500 g batch was macerated for 72 hours in 3 L of ethanol to carry out alcoholic extraction.
+After filtration on Whatman n°1 paper, the filtrate obtained was concentrated on a rotavapor at 35°C in the Chemistry Laboratory of the Faculty of Science of Lomé to obtain dry extracts, which would later be lyophilized at the François Rabelais University of Tours.

 2.2.
 Determination of total phenols and tannins